Esqarrouth/Cool-Quotes/README.md

 Premature optimization is the root of all evil (or at least most of it) in programming.|Donald Knuth I believe that success of software most of all lies in the customer acceptance of software and everything else is secondary.|karancan
-The collection of information online is both a huge opportunity and a threat to our privacy and security.|IEEE
+The collection of information online is both a huge opportunity and a threat to our privacy and security.|IEEE In the information age, the barriers just aren’t there.
+The barriers are self-imposed.
+If you want to set off and go develop some grand new thing, you don’t need millions of dollars of capitalization.
+You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
+We slept on floors.
+We waded across rivers.|John Carmack

 #Anime Quotes